antonio-raphael/antonio-raphael/README.md

 # Hi there!
-I'm Antonio Raphael
+I'm Antonio

 I am currently a Masters students in the Data and Economics for Public Policy program at École Polytechnique.
 As well as a Research Assistant at the Centre de recherche en économie et statistique (CREST) working to clean education and family data for a study on the effect of perceptions of peer effort on educational outcomes using Norwegian education and family data.